All Guides About Start Here

 Source: Empire Flippers 2024 State of the Industry Report

 Founders often wait too long.
-Once growth plateaus, buyers apply lower multiples even if absolute revenue is high.
-The $3K MRR growing 15% MoM is often worth more than the $8K MRR growing 2% MoM.
+Once growth flattens, buyers pay less even if total income is high.
+A business making $3K a month growing 15% each month is often worth more than one making $8K a month growing 2%.

 Where to Sell